cvmfs/cvmfsexec/README.md

 available, the `singcvmfs` command can be used to mount cvmfs repositories inside a container.
-With singularity >= 3.6 and RHEL >= 7.8 or a kernel >= 4.18 and unprivileged user namespaces are enabled this can also be used with an unprivileged non-setuid singularity installation.
+With singularity >= 3.6 and RHEL >= 7.8 or a kernel >= 4.18 with unprivileged user namespaces enabled this can also be used with an unprivileged non-setuid singularity installation.
 The command line interface is different than cvmfsexec because it is